construction

 At 5% automation risk, pile driver operators are among the most AI-resistant jobs in construction.
 When you are driving steel into bedrock, algorithms take a back seat.

 Somewhere right now, a pile driver operator is sitting in the cab of a crane-mounted rig, watching a 40-ton steel H-pile sink into soil that nobody can see.
 The ground could be clay, gravel, bedrock, or a mix that shifts every few feet.
-The operator is reading the hammer's rhythm — the sound, the vibration, the rate of penetration — and making micro-adjustments that keep a multi-million-dollar foundation project on track.
+The operator is reading the hammer's rhythm — the sound of impact, the vibration through the rig, the rate of penetration measured in fractions of an inch per blow — and making micro-adjustments that keep a multi-million-dollar foundation project on track.
 [Claim]

 Why This Job Is Nearly AI-Proof